CMSgov/bluebutton-site-static/README.md

 If you have ideas for how we can improve or add to our capacity building efforts and methods for welcoming people into our community, please let us know at **opensource@cms.hhs.gov**.
 If you would like to comment on the tool itself, please let us know by filing an **issue on our GitHub repository.**

-## Policites
+## Policies

 ### Open Source Policy

 We adhere to the [CMS Open Source Policy](https://github.com/CMSGov/cms-open-source-policy).
-If you have any questions, just [shoot us an email](mailto:opensource@cms.hhs.gov).
+If you have any questions, just [send us an email](mailto:opensource@cms.hhs.gov).

 ### Security and Responsible Disclosure Policy